wmcram/wmcram/README.md

-Student at the University of Wisconsin-Madison
+Math/CS student at the University of Wisconsin-Madison🦡 I enjoy solving problems in distributed systems, compilers, and general backend dev.